The Royal Palace of Brussels © Martin Falbisoner

-Belgium's magnificent Royal Palace was built in the 19th century as the official residence of the Belgian Royal family although today is used for official functions and other ceremonial purposes.
-The palace is positioned in front of Brussels Park, itself well worth exploring, and directly opposite the modern Parliament building as if symbolically representing the country's system of government, a constitutional monarchy.
+Belgium's magnificent Royal Palace was finished in the 19th century and is the official residence of the Belgian Royal family.
+Today, the king and his family live at the Royal Palace of Laeken on the outskirts of Brussels, with the city-based property hosting official functions and serving other ceremonial purposes.
+The palace is positioned in front of Brussels Park (itself well worth exploring) and directly opposite the modern Parliament building, as if symbolically representing the country's system of government: a constitutional monarchy.
 Tours are only possible in summer and commence after the National Holiday on 21 July.
-Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by the queen in 2002.
+Inside are a multitude of historical artefacts and some impressive contemporary art, commissioned by Queen Paola of Belgium in 2002.

 Address: Rue Brederode 16